 - Browse events featuring music by Luke Styles

-Luke undertook his composition training at the Royal Academy of Music London with a Bachelor of Music (composition) degree, graduating with honours in 2005.
-He then went on to postgraduate studies with Wolfgang Rihm at the Hochschule für Musik Karlsruhe, Germany, with George Benjamin at King's College London and with Detlev Müller-Siemens at the Universität für Musik und darstellende Kunst Vienna.
+Luke undertook his composition training with a Bachelor of Music (composition) degree at the Royal Academy of Music London (graduating with honours in 2005) and then went on to postgraduate studies with Wolfgang Rihm at the Hochschule für Musik Karlsruhe, Germany, with George Benjamin at King's College London and with Detlev Müller-Siemens at the Universität für Musik und darstellende Kunst, Vienna.

 Throughout his career Luke has been heavily involved in creating collaborative and multi-discipline works.
-These have included works for dancers and circus performers: Handspun, commissioned by the Royal Opera House Covent Garden, was subsequently produced in Oslo, Helsinki, Prague, London and Panama City.
+These have included works for dancers and circus performers, in the form of Handspun, commissioned by the Royal Opera House Covent Garden and subsequently produced in Oslo, Helsinki, Prague, London and Panama City.
 Luke has created silent-film scores for the British Film Institute and works for musicians and actors for Kings Place and the Werkraum Festival in Germany.

 Luke has been awarded scholarships to take part in various courses throughout Europe and Asia where he has worked with composers such as Brian Ferneyhough, Harrison Birtwistle, Marco Stroppa and Gunnar Eriksson.
 Luke was also been part of the 2010/2011 Jerwood Opera Writing Programme at Aldeburgh Music.
 Luke is Artistic Director of Ensemble Amorpha.